 A colleague noticed a woman’s baby bump was askew.
-Officials say she faked the pregnancy to get paid time off.
+Officials say she faked a pregnancy to get paid time off.

 “All state employees … should be held to the highest standards of integrity and honesty,” Georgia Inspector General Scott McAfee said in a statement, adding that his office “will continue to hold state employees accountable if they choose to deceive their superiors and receive undeserved compensation.”

 Folsom did not immediately respond to The Washington Post’s request for comment late Thursday.
-Court records do not indicate if she has an attorney.
+Court records do not indicate whether she has an attorney.

 Folsom reported her pregnancy to human resources in October 2020, according to the inspector general’s office.
 She announced she gave birth on May 1, 2021, the indictment says.

-On May 6, leadership at the agency received an email from a man named Bran Otmembebwe, who said he was the father of Folsom’s newborn baby, according to the indictment.
+On May 6, leaders at the agency received an email from a man named Bran Otmembebwe, who said he was the father of Folsom’s newborn baby, according to the indictment.
 He claimed that Folsom’s doctor “mandated several weeks of rest following the delivery,” the inspector general’s office said.
 Her employer gave her seven weeks of paid leave “that it otherwise would not have approved.”

 Until recently, Georgia government employees could take up to 12 weeks of unpaid leave.
-On May 5, 2021, Gov. Brian Kemp (R) signed a bill granting state employees three weeks of paid leave.
+On May 5, 2021, Gov. Brian Kemp (R) signed a bill granting state employees three weeks of paid parental leave.

 The inspector general’s investigation found that Folsom shared pictures of an infant she said was her baby with her co-workers, who noticed the “pictures appeared to be inconsistent and depicted children with varying skin tones,” the news release says.
 Investigators also learned that Otmembebwe did not exist.